 The Real Cost of Tickets and Accidents

 Getting into an accident, being pulled over for speeding, or having a DUI on your record can all raise your rates drastically.
-Case in point, in Detroit, people with tickets and accidents pay $324 more a year than those with a clean driving record.
+Case in point, in Detroit, people with a bad driving history pay $324 more a year than those with a clean driving record.

 Drivers who reported tickets or accidents = 22%